 Employee absenteeism is a challenge for all businesses.
 When people don’t come to work, it impacts productivity and service delivery.
 If left unchecked, it can delay projects, undermine customer satisfaction, and eat into the bottom line.

 Of course, you can expect a certain amount of legitimate absence.
 Illness, injury, and unforeseen circumstances are a natural part of life.
 But certain incidences of employee absenteeism – especially repeated absences – may be a symptom of deeper issues.

-In this article, we’ve highlighted four deeper issues that can lead to employee absenteeism.
+In this article, we explore what absenteeism is and highlight the four deeper issues that can lead to employee absenteeism.
 We discuss each of them in turn and address how to manage them.